openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/_o_h___drawing___placeholder_span.md

 **Description**

-Describes the alignment mode of a placeholder.
+Alignment mode of a placeholder.

 ### baseline